brandonliu/ros/NES/nes_linear_tv.md

     #>  Max.   :4.00   Max.   :1.000   Max.   :5.00
     #>

-The variable `real_ideo` is 27.9% `NA`s.
+The variable `real_ideo` has 27.9% `NA`s.
 This could be a problem, but we will ignore it.

 Finally, we’ll convert `age_discrete` into a factor.